-Laratinga Wetlands is the District's 'jewel in the crown' – winner of several awards, including the United Nations Association of Australia World Environment Day Award.
+Laratinga Wetlands is the District's environmental 'jewel in the crown' – the winner of several awards, including the United Nations Association of Australia World Environment Day Award.

-The Laratinga Wetlands, constructed in 1999, is a Mount Barker District Council development, located in Mount Barker in the beautiful Adelaide Hills of South Australia.
+The Laratinga Wetlands, constructed in 1999, is a Mount Barker District Council asset, located in Mount Barker in the beautiful Adelaide Hills of South Australia.

 The wetland has taken several years to resemble a natural ecosystem.
 Landscaping design with the use of indigenous plant species has encouraged birds to utilise the wetland.
 Migrating birds utilise the safe island habitats.
 A food forest for Cockatoos has encouraged Cockatoos including the Yellow Tail Black Cockatoo back to the area.